notnrbtw/BlobeVM/README.md

 1. Log in to your Gitpod account.
 2. Click on **"Create New Workspace"** and select the large machine type.

-### GitPod Step 3: Link Gitpod with LinkedIn (Required)
+### GitPod Step 3: Link Gitpod with LinkedIn && Set Stop Time (Required)

 To enhance your Gitpod experience, link your Gitpod account with LinkedIn:

 1. Go to your Gitpod settings.
 2. Find the option to link your LinkedIn account.
 3. Follow the prompts to complete the linking process.
+4. Find the options to set the time on GitPod
+5. Set it to 24h

-### Step 6: Set Up BlobeVM
+### Step 3 on GitHub or Step 4 on GitPod: Set Up BlobeVM

-Once your codespace and Gitpod workspace are ready, follow these instructions in your codespace terminal:
+Once your codespace or Gitpod workspace are ready, follow these instructions in your codespace terminal:

-1. Open the terminal in your GitHub Codespace.
+1. Open the terminal in your GitHub Codespace or GitPod Workspace.
 2. Run the following commands:

    ```bash